-In essence, homeschooling does entail gleeful shrieks while running in fields of bright Marigolds, but this does not mean it comes without challenges.
+In essence, homeschooling does entail gleeful shrieks while running in fields of bright marigolds, but this does not mean it comes without challenges.

-But with all choices that we make, we do face hardship and the easiest way for resolve is to turn to Allah for guidance as He, in His Supremacy, has already promised two eases for each hardship.
+But with all the choices that we make, we do face hardships, and the easiest way to resolve this is to turn to Allah for guidance, as He, in His Supremacy, has already promised two eases for each hardship.

-And as you educate your children outside the mainstream box, there are ways to also overcome these challenges while going against the grain of what is perceived to be the norm.
+And as you educate your children outside of the mainstream box, there are ways to also overcome these challenges while going against the grain of what is perceived to be the norm.

 And while you are tidying up the blocks, they are dismantling the toaster.
 While you fix that, they have flooded the laundry room in an experiment with bubbles.

-While the feelings of dire straits may arise and a pressing need to cart them off to school becomes a recurring fantasy, remind yourself that it’s their house too.
+While feelings of dire straits may arise and a pressing need to cart them off to school becomes a recurring fantasy, remind yourself that it’s their house too.

-Allowing them to be actively (they are never passive) involved in what happens in the house, helps them build a grounded identity to the house they live in and the family they surround them.
+Allowing them to be actively involved in what happens in the house helps them build a grounded identity for the house they live in and the families they surround themselves with.

-Hanging out with peers, or the lack of them
+Hanging Out with Peers, or the Lack of Them

 Many homeschoolers worry about this.
 It can’t be helped.
-One noticeable challenge for homeschoolers is peer interaction, or generally, the lack of peer interaction.
+One noticeable challenge for homeschoolers is peer interaction, or, generally, the lack of peer interaction.

 Although peer interaction seems like the bane of childhood development, it is often blown out of proportion by homeschooling naysayers.

-Of course, there will be times where friends differ between siblings, and that is part and parcel of children building their own niche.
+Of course, there will be times when friends differ between siblings, and that is part and parcel of children building their own niche.
 Most importantly, the family unit becomes more important than the need to associate with peers.

 Click to read more…Pages: 1 2